Peter van Hoesen (born 1970 in Schoten) is a Belgian electronic music producer, live performer and audiovisual artist.

 Peter van Hoesen grew up in Antwerp.
 He attended music academy between the ages of 11 and 14.
 He was a member of several bands, playing bass and keys.
 Leaving Antwerp for Brussels aged 18, Van Hoesen went to Vrije Universiteit Brussel to study for a Masters in Communication Sciences.

 Growing up around the time of EBM’s peak popularity in Belgium, it was this and New Beat that first excited him.
 A first club experience came during his teenage years and inspired him to get into techno and DJing.
 He also started putting on his own techno events while at University and got ever more involved with the Brussels’s scene.

-Throughout his career, Van Hoesen has launched labels like Foton, which ran from 1998 to 2006, Time To Express in 2008, and was co-founder of Archives Intérieures in 2013.
+Throughout his career, Van Hoesen has launched labels like Foton, which ran from 1998 to 2006, Time To Express in 2008 and Center 91 in 2019.
+He is co-founder of Archives Intérieures (2013).

 Peter Van Hoesen is represented by Octopus Agents in Amsterdam.